 You can’t realistically keep more than 3 projects going at a time but it may be beneficial to have more than one so that you can change your focus when you get stuck on one.

-If you don’t have enough starred projects to fill this out, then use rational criteria to make decisions about.
-How central is it to your research program?
+If you don’t have enough starred projects to fill this out, then make a list of all the stuff you’d like to write but haven’t started yet.
+Or, use rational criteria to make decisions about some of the UFOs that didn’t evoke strong emotions: How central is it to your research program?
 How significant a contribution to the literature will this be?
 Have you had positive feedback?
 How much work does it need?

 Choose a reasonable time period.
 6 weeks is probably good.
 You can re-evaluate at the end of the 6 weeks and make new decisions.
 You aren’t committing to finishing these things in 6 weeks, just to giving them attention over the next 6 weeks and moving them forward.